mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 ---

 *The goal of this document is to help operational teams with creating secure web applications.
 All Mozilla sites and deployments are expected to follow the recommendations below.
 Use of these recommendations by the public is strongly encouraged.
-The Security Assurance and Security Operations teams maintain this document as a reference guide.*
+The Security Assurance team maintains this document as a reference guide.*

 # Table of Contents
 1. [Cheat Sheet](#web-security-cheat-sheet)